jdutant/dialoa2json/README.md

 # dialoa2json

- Export dialoa journal metadata as JSON
+Export Dialoa journal metadata as JSON.

+## Dependencies

+To execute, Pandoc.
+To be executed with `pandoc lua`.

+To build for source, Lua Code Combine (`luacc`).
+To be installed with luarocks.